safahas/wizword_new/README.md

   - Controlled independently from Personal via `FLASHCARD_POOL_MAX` (preferred) or `FLASHCARD_WORDS_COUNT`.
   - Personal continues to use `PERSONAL_POOL_MAX`.
 - Regeneration UX: On profile save with changed FlashCard text, the UI shows a progress spinner and a success message when generation completes.

+### FlashCard Hint Generation & Persistence

+- First build and profile‑save behavior:
+  - Extract candidate words from your FlashCard text (stopwords removed).
+  - Make one API attempt per word, then immediately save the pool.
+Any misses get a local contextual hint so the pool is usable right away.
+  - When FlashCard text changes, previously generated API hints for matching words are reused to avoid unnecessary API calls.
+- Background upgrades (session‑independent):
+  - A background worker periodically reattempts API generation for words that still have local hints, one attempt per pass, limited per user (`FLASHCARD_WORKER_BATCH_PER_USER`) and per word (`PERSONAL_POOL_API_ATTEMPTS`).
+  - Successful API hints overwrite local hints and are saved to `flash_pool`.
+  - Honors API quota warnings and pauses under critical quota.
+- Data fields in `flash_pool` items:
+  - `word`: the selected word
+  - `hint`: latest hint text
+  - `hint_source`: `api` or `local`
+  - `api_attempts`: number of API tries so far (capped by `PERSONAL_POOL_API_ATTEMPTS`)

 ### Environment Variables (FlashCard)